-Cleveland Clinic's IVF laboratory is becoming increasingly active in the area of freezing eggs and ovarian tissue There have been very few births resulting form ovarian tissue cryopreservation and it is clearly very experimental.
-Egg freezing has become much more successful in the past few years, but it also is still considered to be experimental.
-After appropriate informed consent, egg freezing is currently being offered to:
+Cleveland Clinic's IVF laboratory is becoming increasingly active in the area of freezing eggs and ovarian tissue.
+There have been very few births resulting from ovarian tissue cryopreservation and it is clearly still very experimental.
+In contrast, egg freezing has become much more successful in the past decade and is no longer considered experimental.
+Egg freezing may be considered for:

 - Women with cancer who are about to undergo chemotherapy that can cause their ovaries to be unable to make eggs in the future

 - Women who are undergoing In Vitro Fertilization who do not feel comfortable freezing all or any embryos

 - o Women in their 30's who are delaying child bearing